soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

                 path.join(__dirname, './static'))
         );
         ```
-        - Dynamic load - files from 'node_modules' (same as above, change strings to refer to `libs/` and `./node_modules`) - serve libraries like bootstrap
+        - Serve libraries - files from 'node_modules' (same as above, change strings to refer to `libs/` and `./node_modules`) - like bootstrap

             `$yarn add bootstrap`